Characters of The Last of Us: Joel

 When designing Joel's physical appearance, the team tried to make him look "flexible enough" to allow for him to appear as both a "ruthless operator in the underground of a quarantined city" as well as a "caring father figure to Ellie".
-When writing the character of Joel, Druckmann initially took inspiration from Josh Brolin's portrayal of Llewelyn Moss in No Country for Old Men (2007), which he saw as "very quiet, very cool under pressure".
+When writing the character of Joel, Druckmann initially took inspiration from Josh Brolin's portrayal of Llewelyn Moss in No Country for Old Men, which he saw as "very quiet, very cool under pressure".
 However, Baker's interpretation of Joel as a more emotional person evolved the character in a different way.
 Druckmann felt players, specifically parents, would be able to relate to Joel's character and his bonding with Ellie.
 Druckmann became intrigued by players who discussed Joel's morality, distinguishing him as a hero or villain; Druckmann felt Joel was only "a complex person who's made good and bad decisions", but allowed it to be open to interpretation.
 When auditioning for the role, Baker read a phrase on the character sheet that stated Joel had "few moral lines left to cross", which became the "anchor point" to the character for him.

-Baker returned to portray Joel in The Last of Us Part II (2020).
-Pedro Pascal plays the role in the HBO television adaptation of the game.
+Baker returned to play Joel in The Last of Us Part II (2020), and portrays James in the HBO television adaptation; Pedro Pascal plays Joel in the show.